Juste-Leo2/USO_ComfyUI/README.md

 ## Acknowledgments

-This project would not be possible without the groundbreaking work from ByteDance on the original **USO** model.
-All credit for the model architecture and its capabilities goes to the original authors.
+This project is built upon the work of ByteDance on the original **USO** model.
+All credit for the model's architecture goes to the original authors.